-We built an original database of 196 public procurement auctions awarded between 2009 and 2013 for canteen services contracts in Italy.
-These auctions have a scoring rule format (SRA, henceforth) and are adopted to award contracts lasting from 3 to 5 years and with a reserve price - i.e. the maximum price the public buyer is willing to pay - higher than €150,000.5 Our cross-sectional dataset includes three different types of public buyers managing such auctions: elected bodies (i.e. municipalities, 78% of auctions in our dataset); semi-autonomous bodies (i.e. hospitals, 7%); and administrative bodies, (i.e. firefighters or local branchs of the Italian Tax Agency, 15%).
+The auctions adopted in this setting have a scoring rule format (SRA, henceforth) and are adopted to award contracts lasting from 3 to 5 years and with a reserve price - i.e. the maximum price the public buyer is willing to pay - higher than $\in 150,000.^6$ Our cross-sectional dataset includes three different types of public buyers managing such auctions: elected bodies (i.e. municipalities, 78% of auctions in our dataset); semi-autonomous bodies (i.e. hospitals, 7%); and administrative bodies, (i.e. firefighters or local branchs of the Italian Tax Agency, 15%).
 The first group are locally elected every 4 or 5 years, and the canteen services they outsource - canteens for elementary schools in the municipal area, for instance - are politically sensitive.
 The third group are run by civil servants and their canteens are usually for internal staff only.
 Finally, in our dataset semi-autonomous bodies consist of public hospitals; their governance is in-between elected and administrative bodies, as their senior management consists of career managers, but managerial/executive positions are appointed by regions, which are locally elected bodies.
 Hospital canteens are typically for internal staff and patients.